enonic/starter-guillotine/README.md

 # Headless CMS Starter for Enonic XP

-This starter kit provides a project foundation with examples for building your own Headless CMS back-end using Enonic XP
+This starter kit provides a project foundation for building your own Headless CMS back-end using Enonic XP

 Complete documentation is available on https://developer.enonic.com/guides/headless-starter